dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

     otherwise go back to loop

 execute:
-    (re-)execute tx-j
+    (re-)execute TXj
     nextValidation.setMin(j+1)
 ```

 Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that succeed aborted ones.
 For example, in the running scenario above, a batch of preliminary executions may contain transaction 1..4.
 Validations will be scheduled immediately when their execution completes.
-When the tx-4 aborts and re-executes, no higher transaction execution will have been wasted.
+When the TX4 aborts and re-executes, no higher transaction execution will have been wasted.

 The last improvement step consists of two important improvements.

 The first is an extremely simple dependency tracking (no graphs or partial orders) that considerably reduces aborts.
-When a tx-j aborts, the write-set of its latest invocation is marked `ABORTED`.
-MVCC supports the `ABORTED` mark guaranteeing that a higher-index tx-k reading from a location in this write-set will delay until the tx-j completes re-executing.
+When a TXj aborts, the write-set of its latest invocation is marked `ABORTED`.
+MVCC supports the `ABORTED` mark guaranteeing that a higher-index TXk reading from a location in this write-set will delay until the TXj completes re-executing.

 The second one increases re-validation parallelism.
 When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked `ABORTED`, `nextValidation` is decreased again when the re-execution completes.